A

 based on expert training, permitted troops greater manoeuvrability

-paid standing army.
-Due to the lack of money of the Emperor
+Due to the lack of money of the Emperor the army was partly

-the army was partly financed by so-called war-contractors
+financed by so-called war-contractors like generalissimo Albrecht

-like generalissimo Albrecht Duke of Mecklenburg, better known
+Duke of Mecklenburg, better known as Wallenstein.
+The peace

-as Wallenstein.
-The peace treaties of Osnabrück and Münster
+treaties of Osnabrück and Münster ended the Thirty

-60ies of the 17th century and was defeated on August 1, 1664
+17th century and was defeated on August 1, 1664 at Mogersdorf

-at Mogersdorf near St. Gotthard, situated on the river Raab.
+near St. Gotthard, situated on the river Raab.

 But it was not until 20 years later that the advancement of